iTwin/viewer-components-react/packages/itwin/tree-widget/CONTRIBUTING.md

 Purpose of end-to-end tests is to make sure the widget and its features work as a whole, taking into account all the dependencies.
 This is achieved by the test runner ([playwright](https://playwright.dev/)) starting the [test-viewer](../../../apps/test-viewer/README.md) and simulating user actions to test various features of the widget.
 In addition, our tests take widget screenshots in various situations to ensure we capture all styling changes.

+Before running e2e tests, test viewer must be built using QA configuration:

+1. Set up `.env` in `test-viewer` directory to use QA configuration.
+See `.env.template` for an example.
+2. Run `npm run dist` in `test-viewer` directory to create a production build of the app.

 Relevant scripts:

 - Run locally: `npm run test:e2e:local`.